 We were required to register for an Animal premises ID prior to picking up the pigs.
 This program makes it possible for regulators to trace a pigs movement from the farm, to farm, to retailer, in the event of a food safety issue or a disease outbreak.
 Each Canadian province has its own contacts and procedures for registering.
 You can find out more here.
 Sometimes it can take up to a week or more to get applications processed so if you are thinking about getting pigs you might want to look into this early.
 Regardless of where you live in the world be sure to find out about your local regulations.

-Perimeter Fencing ~ You will want strong fencing.
+Don’t make a common beginners mistake when learning how to raise pigs.
+You will want strong fencing.
 Whatever you invest in make sure that it is nice and sturdy.
 Install the fencing before you bring your pigs home.
 If you have the time, you can rent equipment and buy the bulk materials for a fraction of the price of having it installed for you.
 Our materials for the fence pictured here included: 4′ high farm fence, 3 1/2″terminal posts & caps, 7′ T-posts, 4′ gate, 8′ double swing gate and a strand of barbed wire along the bottom of the fence.

 Your perimeter fencing in combination with electric fencing will ensure that the main fence is never tested or damaged by your animals.
 The Perimeter fence should act only as a second line of defense against escapees.

-Electric Fencing ~ You also need electric fencing.
+You also need electric fencing.
 If you teach the weaners to keep away from the electric fence right from the start, you will be doing yourself a big favor.
 A pigs natural instinct is to go forward rather than back.
 Once they’ve gone forward and have experienced several extra shocks as a result, they learn to back off instead and won’t go near the fence intentionally.